-If the total Regional allocation for a 5-year period is less than 15 percent, the State agencies may, in a memorandum of understanding, agree among themselves which of them will make the additional allocations to eliminate the Regional shortfall.
+(d) If the total Regional allocation for a 5-year period is less than 15 percent, the State agencies may, in a memorandum of understanding, agree among themselves which of them will make the additional allocations to eliminate the Regional shortfall.

-This paragraph applies if State fish and wildlife agencies do not agree on which of them will make additional allocations to bring the average Regional allocation to at least 15 percent over a 5-year period.
+(e) This paragraph applies if State fish and wildlife agencies do not agree on which of them will make additional allocations to bring the average Regional allocation to at least 15 percent over a 5-year period.
 If the agencies do not agree:

-The Regional Director may require States in the Region to make changes needed to achieve the minimum 15- percent Regional average before the end of the fifth year; and
+(1) The Regional Director may require States in the Region to make changes needed to achieve the minimum 15- percent Regional average before the end of the fifth year; and